guntisx/DeepLearningCourse/other/dog/README.md

 done finished

 (base) guntis@Guntiss-MacBook-Pro P2 % python homosapiens.py
-homosapiens does not like mouses, ignores them homosapiens does not like mouses, ignores them homosapiens does not like mouses, ignores them done finished
+homosapiens does not like mice, ignores them homosapiens does not like mice, ignores them homosapiens does not like mice, ignores them done finished
 (base) guntis@Guntiss-MacBook-Pro P2 %
 '''